 He didn't get rid of enough of these people because of the new tone.

-And you have to be honest about it because that's the only way you can fight it and oppose it, which is uh, which is which is what we're doing.
+And you have to be honest about it because that's the only way you can fight it and oppose it, which is what we're doing.

-The last 19 years uh try to try to think where we would be had there not been the evolution of this new media.
+The last 19 years of trying to try to think where we would be had it not been the evolution of this new media.

 There's all kinds of reasons to be optimistic out there.